 Giving Compass' Take:

-• Writing on his Nonprofit AF blog, Vu Le tackles the trend of nonprofits taking pride in keeping overhead at ludicrously low levels, to the point where chairs in boardrooms are sometimes held together with duct tape.
+- Vu Le explains why the trend of nonprofits taking pride in keeping overhead at ludicrously low levels is harmful to the entire sector.

-• The point here is that obsession with scarcity and sacrifice can often hold organizations back, reducing quality of work and setting up unrealistic expectations.
+- The point here is that obsession with scarcity and sacrifice can often hold organizations back, reducing the quality of work and setting up unrealistic expectations.

 The ancient, rickety chair held together with duct tape [at the office] is not just a funny experience to bond over, it’s a point of pride for many of us.
 As Bonnah, Chief Social Entrepreneur of FuseSocial, said, “It seems to be a badge of honor for some people.”
 But this scarcity and martyrdom complex is damaging to the nonprofit sector.